-Dentaid has been working in Kirklees, West Yorkshire since December 2015.
+Dentaid’s public access clinics provide an emergency response in areas where people are struggling to register for NHS dental care.
+This work started in Kirklees, West Yorkshire in December 2015.
 The Real Junk Tooth Project was founded after a team of local dentists discovered that homeless and vulnerable people in their community were not able to eat the free food provided by a soup kitchen because their dental pain was so severe.

 There were long waiting lists to register with an NHS dentist and people were struggling to access emergency dental services.

 In response, a local practice opened every Thursday evening offering emergency treatment for people who were suffering dental pain and weren’t registered with a practice.
 Patients didn’t need an appointment and only paid if they could afford to.

 Once Dentaid purchased its mobile dental unit, we returned to Kirklees to run a number of public access clinics in schools, community centres and Dewsbury town hall.
 These were open to anyone who was struggling to access dental treatment and our team saw up to 35 patients a day.

 The first patient needed 5 teeth to be extracted and had been suffering from toothache for two years.
 Dentaid also became aware of patients who had attempted to remove their own teeth.